geekysuavo/geekysuavo.github.io/ppm.md

     width: 800
     height: 480
     tip: >
-      first revision current waveform with a 10 mH inductive load. the flatness is due to saturation of the output MOSFET.
+      First revision current waveform with a 10 mH inductive load.
+The flatness is due to saturation of the output MOSFET.
   - file: ccscmp-v1r1-ind-end.png
     width: 800
     height: 480
     tip: >
-      first revision current waveform with a 10 mH inductive load. the flatness is due to saturation of the output MOSFET.
+      First revision current waveform with a 10 mH inductive load.
+The flatness is due to saturation of the output MOSFET.
   - file: ccscmp-v1r2-res-all.png
     width: 800
     height: 480
     tip: >
-      second revision current waveform with a 2-ohm resistive load. no more HF oscillations!
+      Second revision current waveform with a 2-ohm resistive load.
+No more HF oscillations!
   - file: ccscmp-v1r2-res-end.png
     width: 800
     height: 480
     tip: >
-      second revision current waveform with a 2-ohm resistive load.
+      Second revision current waveform with a 2-ohm resistive load.
   - file: ccscmp-v1r2-ind-all.png
     width: 800
     height: 480
     tip: >
-      second revision current waveform with a 10 mH inductive load.
+      Second revision current waveform with a 10 mH inductive load.
   - file: ccscmp-v1r2-ind-end.png
     width: 800
     height: 480
     tip: >
-      second revision current waveform with a 10 mH inductive load, showing the critical fall-time.
+      Second revision current waveform with a 10 mH inductive load, showing the critical fall-time.
+imagesI:
   - file: ppm-v1r3-schematic.png
     width: 776
     height: 600
     tip: >
-      final block diagram (first schematic page) of the PPMv1r3 board as it was built and tested.
+      Final block diagram (first schematic page) of the PPMv1r3 board as it was built and tested.
   - file: ppm-v1r3-layout.png
     width: 719
     height: 600
     tip: >
-      final board layout for PPMv1r3.
+      Final board layout for PPMv1r3.
+imagesJ:
   - file: ppm-v1r3-image01.png
     width: 800
     height: 600
     tip: >
-      beer and soldering fumes: a winning combination!
+      Beer and soldering fumes: a winning combination!
   - file: ppm-v1r3-image02.png
     width: 800
     height: 600
     tip: >
-      the third-revision board, assembled and resting comfortably in its case.
+      The third-revision board, assembled and resting comfortably in its case.
   - file: ppm-v1r3-image03.png
     width: 800
     height: 600
     tip: >
-      i found an un-developed field within a reasonable distance from my place, so a few tests were conducted out there to ensure minimal interference and maximal homogeneity.
+      I found an un-developed field within a reasonable distance from my place, so a few tests were conducted out there to ensure minimal interference and maximal homogeneity.
   - file: ppm-v1r3-image04.png
     width: 800
     height: 444
     tip: >
-      the very first precession signal acquired using the device. this took 45 minutes (128 signal averages) in the basement of my chemistry building.
+      The very first precession signal acquired using the device.
+This took 45 minutes (128 signal averages) in the basement of my chemistry building.
   - file: ppm-v1r3-image05.png
     width: 800
     height: 446
     tip: >
-      the second precession signal acquired using the device, with a bit of digital retouching (removal of noise background). this was acquired in 32 scans.
+      The second precession signal acquired using the device, with a bit of digital retouching (removal of noise background).
+This was acquired in 32 scans.
+imagesK:
   - file: backspin-init.png
     width: 800
     height: 528
     tip: >
-      the user first has to connect the device and initialize communication with 'ii' in the bottom command bar.
+      The user first has to connect the device and initialize communication with ii in the bottom command bar.
   - file: backspin-par.png
     width: 800
     height: 528
     tip: >
-      acquisition parameters appear that allow the user to tune up every little detail of the earth's field NMR experiment. to change a parameter, you just type 'sn 16384' (or similar) in the command bar.
+      Acquisition parameters appear that allow the user to tune up every little detail of the earths field NMR experiment.
+To change a parameter, you just type sn 16384 (or similar) in the command bar.
   - file: backspin-acq.png
     width: 800
     height: 528
     tip: >
-      acquisition starts when 'zg' is run and finishes with a plot of the acquired time-domain data. this is an example of leaving the amplifier input floating without a BNC terminator. <b>:)</b>
+      Acquisition starts when zg is run and finishes with a plot of the acquired time-domain data.
+This is an example of leaving the amplifier input floating without a BNC terminator. <b>:)</b>
   - file: backspin-ft.png
     width: 800
     height: 528
     tip: >
-      fourier transformation of the time-domain data yields a spectrum.
+      Fourier transformation of the time-domain data yields a spectrum.
   - file: backspin-wfp.png
     width: 800
     height: 528
     tip: >
-      short-time fourier transformation via 'wfp' yields a spectral waterfall of the acquisition, which is helpful for discerning exponentially decaying precession signals from continuous sources of interference.
+      Short-time fourier transformation via wfp yields a spectral waterfall of the acquisition, which is helpful for discerning exponentially decaying precession signals from continuous sources of interference.